davidberkowitz/Practical-Machine-Learning/Project.md

     ##  B  A  B  A  A  E  D  B  A  A  B  C  B  A  E  E  A  B  B  B
     ## Levels: A B C D E

-It should be noted that this "simple" classifier was sufficient to predict correctly all 20 values for the course project submission :-)
+This "simple" classifier was sufficient to correctly predict all 20 values for the course project submission.

 ### Cross Validation